 Methods of delivering construction.
 Contractual relationships and organizational structures.
 Phases of project development.
 Estimating resource requirements; costs and durations.
 Bidding strategies.
 Network analysis using CPM and PERT, time-cost trade-off, resource allocation.
 Cash flow analysis.
 Earned-value concept for integrated time and cost control.
 Quality control.
 Value engineering.
 A case study and project.
+Note: Students who have taken the undergraduate equivalent BCEE 465 may not take this course for credit.
 BLDG 6811 Labour and Industrial Relations in Construction (4 credits) (Cannot be taken for credit by students who have completed the undergraduate equivalent).
 The study of labour legislation with special emphasis on the construction industry, union organization, the theory and practice of negotiations, mediation, contract administration and arbitration.
 Review of actual contracts, discussion of future trends.
 Case studies.
 BLDG 6821 Legal Issues in Construction (4 credits) (Cannot be taken for credit by students who have completed the undergraduate equivalent).
 Legal concepts and processes applicable to the development of constructed facilities and to the operation of the construction firm.
 Emphasis on Quebec law and institutions.
 Case studies.
 BLDG 6831 Construction Processes (4 credits) (Cannot be taken for credit by students who have completed the undergraduate equivalent).
 A study of current construction methods and techniques.
 The subjects include wood framing, masonry, concrete forming, slipforming, precast construction, industrialized building, deep excavation shoring and underpinning.
 The methods are described in terms of materials involved, equipment required, current field practice and safety considerations.
 Case studies.
 BLDG 6851 Project Cost Estimating (4 credits) Techniques and procedures used for estimating cost of construction projects.
 Topics include: cost estimation process; elements of project cost; conceptual and detailed cost estimation methods; risk assessment and range estimating; case studies; computer-aided estimating.
 A project.
+Note: Students who have taken the undergraduate equivalent BCEE 464 may not take this course for credit.
 BLDG 6861 Simulations and Design of Construction Operations (4 credits) Prerequisite: BLDG 6831.